dotnet/docs-aspire/docs/frameworks/dapr.md

 :::code language="csharp" source="snippets/Dapr/Dapr.AppHost/Program.cs" range="9-19"  highlight="1-6,11":::

-Putting everything together, consider the following example of a .NET Aspire app host project which includes:
+Putting everything together, consider the following example of a .NET Aspire app host project that includes:

 - A backend API that declares a Dapr sidecar with defaults.
 - A frontend that declares a Dapr sidecar with specific options, such as explict ports.